About Berlin Airport

 Check-in at the airport hotels takes approximately 15 minutes.
 You can proceed to your hotel after checking in.
 The Hilton Edinburgh Airport Hotel has rooms and suites ranging from $195 to $209 per night.
 The City Centre Holiday Inn Airport has rooms and suites ranging from $195 to $249 per night.

-Stay at the Hilton Edinburgh Airport Hotel after checking in at the Airport Hotel.
+Check-in at the Airport Hotel and stay at the Hilton Edinburgh Airport Hotel.
 If you are traveling for more than three days, you can also book one of the hotels rooms.
 The City Centre Holiday Inn Hotel is also able to accommodate flights.
 You can also stay at this hotel if you have an event at Edinburgh City Hall that you need to get to early in the morning.
 The Hilton Edinburgh Airport Hotel has 24 rooms.
 You will find the Holiday Inn Express by the Airport Hotel just across the street.
 You will also find many restaurants, shops and services just a couple of minutes away, but at Edinburgh City Center.
 Want to rent a private jet from or to Edinburgh?